Viranchee/CHEF-KOCH/Readme.md

 [I do not recommend using any filter lists](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/Information-about-filter-usage), instead I highly recommend to work with whitelist only which are based on your own needs.
 However, a filter lists can help to reduce a possible attack surface based on the daily browsing habits.

+# Integration into other filter lists

+It's cool that some people add my lists into _their own projects_ and I in general allow it but it's not cool that several people now make money via donations with my and other peoples lists. **I DO NOT ALLOW** any commercial usage and everyone which doesn't respect this will get a DMCA takedown request and a paper from my lawyer.

 ## Project Structure

 * `/CK's-Android-FilterList.txt` the main filter lists for your Ad-Blocker.
 The filter gets updated at least every 3 days.